 none value in the

 alg claim tells clients and resource servers that the JWS is actually not signed at all.
 This option is

 not recommended, and you should be absolutely sure what you're doing if you want to enable unsigned JWTs.
 This would usually

-mean that you have strong certainty of the identity of both the issuer of the token and the client which uses the token,
+mean that you have strong certainty of the identity of both the issuer of the token and the client that handles the token,

 and you're absolutely sure that no party could have tampered with the token in transit.

-When signing is considered, elliptic curve based algorithms are considered more secure.
+When signing is considered, elliptic curve-based algorithms are considered more secure.
 The option with the best security and performance is EdDSA, though ES256 (The Elliptic Curve Digital Signature Algorithm (ECDSA) using P-256 and SHA-256) is also a good choice.
 The most widely used option, supported by most technology stacks, is RS256 (RSASSA-PKCS1-v1_5 using SHA-256).
-The former ones are a lot faster than the latter, which is one of the main reasons for stronger recommendation.
+The former ones are a lot faster than the latter, which is one of the main reasons for the stronger recommendation.
 The latter has been around much longer and offers better support in different languages and implementations.
 Still, if your setup enables this, and you're pretty sure that your clients will be able to use it, you should go for the EdDSA or ES256.

 If you really need to use symmetric keys, then HS256 (HMAC using SHA-256) should be your choice — though using symmetric keys is not recommended, take a look at When to Use Symmetric Signing to learn why.